Édouard Jean Baptiste Milhaud: French Revolutionary Wars

 After the fall of Robespierre, Milhaud was threatened with arrest but saved from this fate by his colleagues on the military committee.
 His political role effectively over, he was recalled to the army and he became commandant of the 5th dragoons and was sent to the Army of Italy.
 Milhaud saw action at the Battle of Mondovì and Battle of Castiglione.
-He then distinguished himself at Brenta, Primolano and in the battle of Bassano.
+He distinguished himself first at the capture of Primolano, then at Brenta, where he swam across the river to cut off the retreat of an Austrian force numbering 8,000 men, which he captured with eight cannons, fifteen caissons and six flags.
+The next day in the battle of Bassano, he charged the enemy rearguard with 200 dragoons, cutting through a Hungarian battalion and capturing twelve cannons which he successfully ordered his men to turn against an enemy division advancing to retake them.
+Later that year he was wounded in the head at San Michele while fighting in the gorges of the Tyrol.
 The following year he was again accused because of his role during the Terror but the Council of Elders decided not to act on the accusation.

 Milhaud took an active part in the conspiracy leading up to 18 brumaire which was the day of the coup d'état by which General Napoleon Bonaparte overthrew the French Directory.
-Promoted to general de brigade in January 1800 he was employed in the Army of England and was made commander of the 8th military division in the Vaucluse.
+Promoted to general de brigade in January 1800 he was employed in the Army of England and was made commander of the 8th military division in the Vaucluse and then given military command of all forces in the Ligurian Republic on July 7, 1803.
+A strict disciplinarian, Milhaud drilled units constantly and insisted on the highest possible conduct from the men under his command, severely punishing those who had been found guilty of rape, theft, arson and other serious crimes.